nfitzen/DeathSwap/README.md

 There are various settings you can change before the game.
 Currently the settings are for the # of lives and the swap timer.

-You can find the default values for these settings in the function `deathswap:core/const`.
-I should store these in a separate scoreboard variable.
+You can find the default values for these settings in the function `deathswap:core/settings`.

 There are also "values" (bad name) for various things such as translations.
 These are mostly for data pack developers.

 You can find those in the function `deathswap:core/values` and the storage `deathswap:values`.